Pushkara

-Pushkara (पुष्कर) is the younger brother of Nala, the king of the Nishadas featured in the Mahabharata.
-Scheming with the asura Kali, he defeated Nala in a manipulated game of dice, robbing him of his kingdom and riches.
+Pushkara (पुष्कर) is a character in the ancient Indian epic, the Mahabharata, known primarily for his role in the episode of Nala and Damayanti.
+He is the younger brother of King Nala of Nishadha and serves as a pivotal antagonist during a key episode of Nala’s life.
+Scheming with the gandharva Kali, he defeates Nala in a manipulated game of dice, robbing him of his kingdom and riches.
 Nala later defeats him in a rematch, and is restored as the king.
 Despite his actions and lust for Nala's wife, Damayanti, Pushkara is forgiven, and the brothers make their peace with each other.